vgitv/one-term.nvim/README.md

-# One-term - One and only terminal
+# One-term - One single terminal

 Neovim Lua plugin to toggle a terminal window and more.